webOS Archive Proxy

 Your credentials will be sent to you at the e-mail address you supplied, and can be used to set-up the Proxy on your webOS device.

-The easiest way to get started is with the NEW webOS Archive Proxy app.
+If you're using a TouchPad or Pre3, The easiest way to get started is with the NEW webOS Archive Proxy app.
 To download, install webOS App Museum II and search for "Proxy".

 Or use the direct download and install it yourself.